 - What does their inner circle telling them?

 - What source of information do they respect the most?

-- Have they heard someone in their city have the solution they are looking for?
+- Have they heard that someone in their city has the solution they are looking for

-- What’s the bullshit story they are telling themselves to why they are not homeowners?
+- What’s the bullshit story they are telling themselves to why they have not achieved their goals?